Green Monster: Overview

-During 2001 and 2002, the Green Monster's height record was temporarily beaten by the center field wall at Riverfront Stadium in Cincinnati, Ohio.
-During the construction of Great American Ball Park, located right next to Riverfront Stadium, a large section of seats was removed from the center field area to make room and a 40 ft black wall was erected as a temporary batter's eye.
+During 2001 and 2002, the Green Monster's height record was temporarily surpassed by the center field wall at Riverfront Stadium (then known as Cinergy Field for sponsorship reasons) in Cincinnati.
+During construction of the adjacent Great American Ball Park, a large section of seats was removed from Riverfront's center field area to make room and a 40 ft black wall was erected as a temporary batter's eye.
 The entire wall was in play.
-This new wall was often called "The Black Monster".
+This new wall was often called the "Black Monster".
 When Riverfront Stadium was demolished in 2002, the Green Monster reclaimed the record.

-In honor of the famed wall, the Red Sox mascot is a furry green monster named Wally the Green Monster, joined in 2016 by his younger sister Tessie.
+In honor of the wall, the Red Sox' mascot is Wally the Green Monster.
+In May 2025, the Red Sox announced a new City Connect jersey which pays homage to the Green Monster, featuring a solid green color and lettering in the same font as the letters on the wall.

+Dimensions

+The wall is 37 ft 2 in tall.
+At 231 ft wide, it has an overall surface area of 8585.5 sqft.